(800) 477-0055

 Sex-linked Retinoschisis with Radiating Spokes of Retinal Splitting

-Sex-linked retinoschisis with radiating spokes of retinal splitting
+X-linked retinoschisis with radiating spokes of retinal splitting

-How is sex-linked retinoschisis treated?
+How is X-linked retinoschisis treated?

 There is no specific treatment for the underlying genetic defect.
 Most of the retinal changes occur within the first few decades of life, and the vision usually levels off between 20/50 and 20/100.
 Most patients maintain a normal active life.